sonatype-nexus-community/bbash/README.md

 After you have done this, you SHOULD have a running service, somewhere in AWS :)

+With all the above configured, here's the deployment command in full:

+    make && make docker && ./docker.sh

 ### Helpful Links:

 [Echo](https://echo.labstack.com) web framework. [repo](https://github.com/labstack/echo)